tequeter/dryspec/README.md

 ### Glossary

-The software SHOULD have a `docs/glossary.md` defining the non-obvious terms used throughout the specification and code.
+The software SHOULD have a `docs/glossary.md` concisely defining the non-obvious terms and domain concepts used throughout the specification, code, and UI.

+The Glossary SHALL NOT be used as a UI phrase-book.

 ### Architecture